BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_2_Accessing_Bitcoind_with_Java.md

 Sent signedRawTx (txID): 82032c07e0ed91780c3369a1943ea8abf49c9e11855ffedd935374ecbc789c45
 ```

-## Listening to Transactions or Blocks
+## Listen to Transactions or Blocks

 As with [C and its ZMQ libraries](15_3_Receiving_Bitcoind_Notifications_with_C.md), there are easy ways to use Java to listen to the blockchain — and to execute specific code when something happens, such as a transaction that involves an address in your wallet, or even the generation of a new block in the network.